• Skip to primary navigation

 Lesley Rigg, Bigstockphoto.com

-The Grade 3 Betfair Hurdle is one of the most exciting handicaps in the lead up to the Cheltenham Festival.
+The Premier Handicap William Hill Hurdle is one of the most exciting handicaps in the lead up to the Cheltenham Festival.
 Horses who run well in this tend to go on to have a run at the Festival but with a healthy prize fund, and bags of history and kudos at play, this is a race that very much stands on its own merits.

 An Inauspicious Start

-Chart Showing the Betfair Hurdle's Top Trainers Between 1963 and 2022
+Chart Showing the William Hill Hurdle's Top Winning Trainers Between 1963 and 2025

 Initially, the race was known as the Schweppes Gold Trophy due to that company’s backing.
 Schweppes maintained sponsorship as the race grew in stature before Tote took over in 1986.
 That prompted a change of name to the Tote Gold Trophy (latterly the totesport Trophy) until 2011.
-From 2012 to 2022 (and counting) the race has taken on the present name.
+From 2012 to 2024 the race was known as the Betfair Hurdle before William Hill became the backers of this race from 2025, taking on the present name.

 Race Name Sponsor Year From Year To